-When you're filling out your Schedule C, you can input your mileage deduction on Line 9.
+When you're filling out your Schedule C form, you can input your mileage deduction on Line 9.
 Put your mileage totals on Part IV, Line 44.

 The IRS will also want to know your starting odometer reading, your commuting miles and your personal, non-commuting miles.
 If you're a W2 employee, there are scenarios where you can still write off business miles.
 You can learn more about that in this article about mileage reimbursements.

 It's important to note the difference between mileage reimbursement and mileage deduction.
 A reimbursement is when an employer or client pays you a specific rate for the miles you drive.
-Mileage deduction is when you take a write-off for the miles you drove on your annual tax return.
+Mileage deduction is when you take a write-off for the miles driven on your annual tax return.

 The IRS doesn't require employers or clients to reimburse you for mileage.
-Many do to maintain and attract workers, but there's no mandated federal mileage rate for non-governmental employees.
+Many offer it as part of their benefits to maintain and attract workers, but there's no mandated state or federal mileage rate for non-governmental employees.

-There is no limit to the miles you can claim on your taxes; you can claim as many miles as you can substantiate.
+There is no limit to the miles you can claim when you file your taxes; you can claim as many miles as you can substantiate.
 With that said, some claims raise a red flag with the IRS, including:

 Yes, you can deduct business-related parking and toll costs on your taxes.
-Just make sure you keep compliant records.
+Just make sure you keep current and compliant records.